ntaylor0000/google-data-analytics-professional-certificate/3 - Prepare Data for Exploration/README.md

 <details>
 <summary>Module 2</summary>

-**Make data-driven decisions**

-In analytics, data drives decision-making, and this is your opportunity to explore data of all kinds and its impact on all sorts of business decisions.
-You’ll also learn how to effectively share your data through reports and dashboards.
+**Data responsibility**

+Before you work with data, you must confirm that it is unbiased and credible.
+After all, if you start your analysis with unreliable data, you won’t be able to trust your results.
+In this part of the course, you will learn to identify bias in data and to ensure your data is credible.
+You’ll also explore open data and the importance of data ethics and data privacy.

 **Learning Objectives**
+- Explain what is involved in reviewing data to identify bias.
-- Discuss the use of data in the decision-making process
+- Discuss the difference between biased and unbiased data.
-- Compare and contrast data-driven decision making with data-inspired decision making
+- Identify different types of bias including confirmation, interpretation, and observer bias.
-- Explain the difference between quantitative and qualitative data including reference to their use and specific examples
+- Discuss characteristics of credible sources of data including reference to untidy data.
-- Discuss the importance and benefits of dashboards and reports to the data analyst with reference to Tableau and spreadsheets
+- Explain the concept of open data with reference to the ongoing debate in data analytics.
+- Define data ethics and data privacy.
-- Differentiate between data and metrics, giving specific examples
+- Explain the relationship between data ethics and data privacy.
-- Demonstrate an understanding of what is involved in using a mathematical approach to analyze a problem
+- Demonstrate an understanding of the benefits of anonymizing data.
+- Demonstrate an awareness of the accessibility issues associated with open data.

 **Lessons**
+- Unbiased and objective data
-- Understand the power of data
+- Achieve data credibility
-- Follow the evidence
+- Data ethics and privacy
-- Connect the data dots
+- Understand open data
 - Module 2 challenge

 </h6>